LJC’s unique guide to vinyl record photography

-Shooting records is easy.
+Taking photos of records is easy.
 They don’t move and you don’t have to get them to smile.
 But if you want to go beyond the average Ebay seller’s blurred camera-phone snap, there is a little more to it.
 I have found little useful advice beyond the obvious, and none dealing with black reflective surfaces like vinyl.
 So welcome to the LJC School of Record Photography.

 Managed White Balance